-SB SB -

-Explanation

-<mix number=""></mix> This causes the status of the active database program associated with that database user program to be displayed.

-SB This specified by itself without the <mix number=""> causes the system to display the names of all the currently active databases.</mix>
+SB <mix number> Explanation <mix number> This causes the status of the active database program associated with that database user program to be displayed.
+SB This specified by itself without the <mix number> causes the system to display the names of all the currently active databases.

-Specifying Detahese ) Jama